-4.3.4 Logging changes
+4.2.4 Logging changes

-- IKEv2 Eve logging changed, the event_type has become ike which covers both protocol versions.
-The fields errors and notify have moved to ike.ikev2.errors and ike.ikev2.notify. - FTP DATA metadata for alerts are now logged in ftp_data instead of root. - Alert xff field is now logged as alert.xff for alerts instead of at the root. - Protocol values and their names are built into Suricata instead of using the system's /etc/protocols file.
-Some names and casing may have changed in the values proto in eve.json log entries and other logs containing protocol names and values.
-See https://redmine.openinfosecfoundation.org/issues/4267 for more information. - Logging of additional HTTP headers configured through the EVE http.custom option will now be logged in the request_headers and/or response_headers respectively instead of merged into the existing http object.
-In Suricata 6.0, a configuration like:
+- IKEv2 Eve logging changed, the event_type has become ike.
+The fields errors and notify have moved to ike.ikev2.errors and ike.ikev2.notify. - FTP DATA metadata for alerts are now logged in ftp_data instead of root. - Alert xff field is now logged as alert.xff for alerts instead of at the root.